Underpinning the old Court House

 One of the most important aspects of the Court House renovation is the installation of a new lift that will for the first time reach the basement which will allow wheelchair access to the Yeomanry museum.
 In order to excavate the lift shaft the whole rear of the building is being gradually underpinned …….. by the looks of the foundations this seems to be a very good thing for the long term future of the Court House!

 Watching the progress of the excavation and underpinning process is proving quite fascinating to me as layer after layer of the buildings history are exposed and new solid supports put in place.
-This picture shows the fist complete support from the outside:
+This picture shows the first complete support from the outside:

 At a right angle to this support, inside the building, another support has been put in place in two separate parts: